meaganrathjen/Recession_Analysis/README.md

     ![RR PRIOR COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/21_day_rolling_risk/21_day_rolling_risk_pre_covid.PNG)

-    During COVID: Energy  had higher risk on this metric and  other  industries we are measuring moved in a nearly identical pattern to the S&P 500.
+    During COVID: Energy had higher fluctuations in risk and other industries measured moved in a nearly identical pattern to the S&P 500.

     ![RR During COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/21_day_rolling_risk/21_day_rolling_risk_during_covid.PNG)

 - **Sharpe Ratios**

-    Prior 2008: Transportation (2.04) had the highest Sharpe Ratio in this data set.
-The lowest by a long shot was Energy (1.261).
-The S&P 500 was the lowest.
+    Prior 2008: Transportation had the highest Sharpe Ratio (2.04).
+The lowest by far was Energy (1.261) excluding the S&P 500.

     ![SR PRIOR 2008](https://github.com/crcrawfo1/Project1/blob/main/Photos/sharpe_ratios/sharpe_ratios_pre_2008.PNG)

-    During 2008: The S&P 500 has by far the worst Sharpe Ratio of -.532 during this period.
+    During 2008: The S&P 500 fell to a Sharpe Ratio of -0.532 during this period.
 The Energy portfolio was also slightly negative.
-Interestingly enough, the entertainment portfolio which had the lowest Sharpe Ratio leading up to the 2008 recession had the highest ratio during the recession of .264
+Interestingly enough, the Entertainment portfolio which had the lowest Sharpe Ratio leading up to the 2008 recession, had the highest ratio during the recession of 0.264.

     ![SR During 2008](https://github.com/crcrawfo1/Project1/blob/main/Photos/sharpe_ratios/sharpe_ratios_during_2008.PNG)

-    Prior COVID: Tech had the highest Sharpe Ratio at 1.289 The S&P 500 sat in the middle with a .656 ratio.
-And the Energy portfolio was the lowest at .375.
+    Prior COVID: Tech had the highest Sharpe Ratio at 1.289 while the S&P 500 sat in the middle with a 0.656 ratio.
+The Energy portfolio was the lowest at 0.375.

     ![SR PRIOR COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/sharpe_ratios/sharpe_ratios_pre_covid.PNG)

-    During COVID: Energy (-.623) and Transportation were the only negative Sharpe Ratios.
-The S&P 500 was in the middle again.
-Tech had the highest ratio of 1.2 Somewhat surprisingly, Entertainment was the second highest at .5.
+    During COVID: The Energy portfolio (-0.623) and the Transportation portfolio were the only negative Sharpe Ratios.
+The Tech portfolio had the highest ratio of 1.2.
+Entertainment was the second highest at 0.5.

     ![SR During COVID](https://github.com/crcrawfo1/Project1/blob/main/Photos/sharpe_ratios/sharpe_ratios_during_covid.PNG)